-But green is not just known for huge creatures.
+But huge creatures are the only signature thing of Green.
 It’s also distinguished by cheap cards with a lot of value and efficiency.
 Yorvo, Lord of Garenbrig, Questing Beast, and Steel Leaf Champion are just monstrous threats to play early, often overtaking your enemies quickly and with ease.

 No matter how large or numerous your creatures are, however, sometimes you just need that extra push to deal with issues like lifegain decks.
 If you lack morals, Triumph of the Hordes is that push.
 It can get your creature in and sweep your opponents up in a wave of infect.
-You’ll be happy to play this—and everyone else will be very sad.
-(Overrun is a less degenerate option that is similarly only really good in mono-green.)
+You’ll be happy to play this – and everyone else will be very sad.
+(Overrun is a less degenerate option that is similarly only fantastic in mono-Green.)

 There are myriad good Green cards out there, but when it comes to a successful mono Green Commander deck, you have to get creative.
 Finding the tools, support, and win conditions is a daunting but rewarding task.

 I hope the sections above give you some inspiration.
 What are your favorite mono-Green cards and commanders?
 What great cards did I miss?
 Share your thoughts in the comments below.

 Furthermore, you can find some amazing Green Commander staples here.
 With these cards, you’ll easily improve any Green Commander deck.
 Besides, if this is the first time you’ll create a Commander deck, you should read this article about how to build your first Commander deck.